dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 ## Validation Against Different Runtimes

-.Net Packages can contain different implementation assemblies for different runtimes.
-The developer needs to make sure that these assemblies are compatible with the compile time assemblies.
+.Net Packages may choose to have different implementation assemblies for different runtimes.
+In that case, developers need to make sure that these assemblies are compatible with the compile-time assemblies.

-Rohan is working on a library involving some interop calls to unix and windows api respectively.
-The source code looks like
+For example, consider the following scenario: Rohan is working on a library involving some interop calls to unix and windows API respectively.
+The source code looks like the following:

 ```c#
 #if Unix